Logistics plays an important role in Ukraine getting weapons from the U.S.

 DAN ROMAINE: As fast as we can push it.

-ROMAINE: Last month we moved a lot of the Stinger and the Javelin missiles.
-I think it was something like 800 javelins or so.
+ROMAINE: Last month, we've moved a lot of the Stinger and the Javelin missiles.
+I think it was something like 800 Javelins or so.

+BOWMAN: Eight hundred of the tens of thousands of shoulder-fired missiles the U.S. and NATO are sending over.

 Senior Airman Jordan Duquette tugs on the nylon straps.